Frequently asked questions

 What is a doula?

-The word "doula" comes from the ancient Greek meaning "a woman who serves" and is now used to refer to a trained and experienced professional who provides continous physical emotional and informational support to the mother before, during and just after birth.
+The word "doula" comes from the ancient Greek meaning "a woman who serves" and is now used to refer to a trained and experienced professional who provides continous physical emotional and informational support to the family before, during and just after birth.
 While your doctor or midwife must focus on the clinical aspects of your prenatal care and delivery, a doula’s focus is on your educational, emotional, and physical needs.
-A doula will develop a relationship with her client during the pregnancy and her constant presence during the entire labor and birth gives the expecting couple a sense of security and reassurance that greatly enhances their birthing experience.
+A doula will develop a relationship with you during the pregnancy and their constant presence during the entire labor and birth gives the expecting family a sense of security and reassurance that greatly enhances their birthing experience.

 So what exactly does a Doula do?

-A doula provides valuable information to the couple as they make choices for the pregnancy and birth.
-She refers couples to childbirth education classes that will assist them in meeting their goals, assists in developing and writing the birth plan, provides current research articles, and helps the couple to find resources that will answer any questions that come up.
+A doula provides valuable information to families as they make choices for the pregnancy and birth.
+They refer you to childbirth education classes that will assist you in meeting your goals, assists in developing and writing your birth plan, provides current research articles, and helps you to find resources that will answer any questions that come up.

 A doula is well trained in a variety of physical comfort techniques that are helpful during pregnancy, labor, and birth.
 These may include the use of massage, aromatherapy, position changes, water labor, and helping to keep you hydrated and comfortable.